mmaulwurff/weapons-menu/README.md

    * Holster weapon.
    * Toggle laser sight.
    * Open inventory menu.
+   * Toggle Zoom.
+Zoom factor can be configured in options.

    Every key bind is optional.
 You can always use standard key binds if you want vanilla behavior.